Moduli Spaces of Filtered G-local Systems on Curves: Introduction

 \subsection{Background}

 The celebrated nonabelian Hodge correspondence (NAHC) on a smooth projective variety over $\mathbb{C}$ establishes a connection among three types of objects on the variety: Higgs bundles, $D_X$-modules, and local systems \cite{Sim92,Sim94a,Sim94b}.
 This correspondence holds not only for the relevant categories, but also for the moduli spaces.
 For the noncompact case, by introducing extra structures that capture the asymptotic behaviour of local sections near the divisors, these three types of objects were generalized by Simpson into: filtered regular Higgs bundles, filtered regular $D_X$-modules and filtered local systems respectively, and thus the tame NAHC for vector bundles on noncompact curves was established with the help of tame harmonic bundles \cite{Sim90}.
 This correspondence is only given as an equivalence of the corresponding categories due to the lack of constructions of the corresponding moduli spaces.
 By now, the moduli spaces of filtered Higgs bundles (Dolbeault moduli spaces) and filtered $D_X$-modules (de Rham moduli spaces) have been constructed in numerous references (see \cite{Alf17,BY96,Ina13,Kon93,Sun20,Yok93}, for instance).
 However, a construction of the moduli spaces of filtered local systems (Betti moduli spaces) is still missing (see \cite[\S 1]{Sim97}).
 Moreover, since the stability of filtered local systems is not equivalent to the irreducibility of the corresponding representations of the fundamental group of the noncompact curve, the results in \cite{Rich88} cannot be applied directly to this situation.
 Therefore, we need a new approach to construct the Betti moduli spaces in the noncompact case.
 On the other hand, when dealing with principal bundles, Simpson's filtered structures (also called parabolic structures) are not enough to produce a satisfactory complete correspondence.
-This obstacle was overcame recently by the authors of \cite{HKSZ22} via parahoric torsors under the language of parahoric Bruhat--Tits group schemes, where a complete tame NAHC for principal bundles on noncompact curves was established for both categories and moduli spaces.
-For the part on the Riemann--Hilbert correspondence, they proved that the moduli problems of logarithmic parahoric connections (de Rham side) and filtered $G$-local systems (Betti side) are equivalent, but did not construct the Betti moduli space (moduli space of filtered $G$-local systems) directly.
+This obstacle was overcome recently by the authors of \cite{HKSZ22} via parahoric torsors under the language of parahoric Bruhat--Tits group schemes, where a complete tame NAHC for principal bundles on noncompact curves was established for categories and claimed to be true for moduli spaces because they did not construct the Betti moduli space (moduli space of filtered $G$-local systems) directly.